A01750632/NLPActivities/README.md

 ### Keys

-To generaate the keys of the second API used in the third task
+To generate the keys of the second API used in the third task

 follow this steps: